** Update** – we have a new winner! Google’s Jamboard is now the free tool I recommend – scroll down for a very brief review.

 - Unlimited team members

-So Miro is the clear winner for what I needed (conducting the Dream stage of Appreciative Inquiry online)!
-I was actually amazed at how many features even the free version has.
+So Miro was the clear winner for what I needed (conducting the Dream stage of Appreciative Inquiry online)!
+I was actually amazed at how many features even the free version has, but after a non-techie participant in an Appreciative Inquiry process couldn’t get it to work, I realised it would be great for a team that uses it regularly, but not so good for one-off events where participants would be using it for the first time.

 If you liked this post, you will probably find this one by Greg Digneo useful too: 53 Online Collaboration Tools to Help Your Team Be More Productive (plus even more tools mentioned in the comments)